indiana-university/rivet-icons/README.md

 ## Use inline SVG

 If not using SVG symbols, the icons can be placed inline in HTML.
-In this example, the heart icon is copied and placed as is.
-However, the `xmlns`, `width`, and `height` attributes can be removed. [`xmlns` is not needed](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/svg) within HTML documents. `width` and `height` is set by using the `.rvt-icon` class.
-Be sure to link to `rivet-icons.css`.
+Copy and paste the contents of any inline icon (`rvt-icon-[name].html`) in the page and link to `rivet-icons.css`.

 ```html
 <link href="path/to/rivet-icons.css" rel="stylesheet">